AlexandreAbraham/frontiers2013/reviews.rst

 Answer
 ......

-Although a more general introduction of the scikit-learn would have been interesting, the focus of this manuscript is on neuroimaging specific cases.
-Scikit-learn is deeply presented in the reference paper Pedregosa et al. 2012.
+We agree that a more general introduction of the scikit-learn is interesting and important.
+However, the focus of this manuscript is on neuroimaging specific cases.
+Indeed, scikit-learn is presented in the reference paper Pedregosa et al. 2012, and has a very complete online documentation.

 Our goal with this manuscript is to provide enough material so that the non-experienced can run an estimator on his data.
-Provided scripts are short, documented, and simple enough to be understood by non-technical people.
-We believe that these scripts can be used as a basis for their own study.
-Unfortunately, numpy and scipy are huge modules that proposes a lot of features we do not need.
-The features we highlighted from these packages are the ones that we found useful in our field.
+The accompagning scripts are short, documented, and simple enough to be understood by non-technical people.
+We believe that these scripts can be used as a basis for the reader's own study.
+Numpy and scipy are huge modules that proposes a lot of features we do not need.
+We only highlighted from these packages the features that we found useful in our field.

-The code snippets in the code are laconic but they focus on the interesting lines, to perform a particular task.
-Technical details like module importation are treated directly into the provided scripts, that are fully documented and readable by a non-experienced user.
+The code snippets in the code are short to focus on the interesting lines of each script, performing the task discussed in the text.
+Technical details like module importation are treated directly into the accompagning scripts, that are fully documented and readable by a non-experienced user.

-We reworded our position regarding nilearn: it is clearly under development and only advanced users should start using it.
-All references to nilearn have also been removed from the scripts.
-Important nilearn primitives have been copied into the code repository.
+We reworded the mentions to nilearn: it is under development and is not suitable for end users.
+We have removed all references to nilearn from the scripts.

-We also added more openings regarding scikit-learn in the result sections of each example.

 Are methods of other authors accurately presented and interpreted?
 ------------------------------------------------------------------